dms-viz/dms-viz-docs/visualizing-data/vignettes/index.md

 </div>

-## 2. Inferring the fitness landscape of the SARS-CoV-2 proteome from pyhlogenetic data
+## 2. Inferring the fitness landscape of the SARS-CoV-2 proteome from phylogenetic data

 The scale of genomic sequencing surveillance of SARS-CoV-2 has led to the public availability of millions of SARS-CoV-2 sequences.
 [Bloom and Neher](https://doi.org/10.1101/2023.01.30.526314) developed an approach that leverages this massive amount of sequencing data to estimate the fitness effects of mutations in all SARS-CoV-2 proteins.
 Their approach works by computing the expected count of each mutation under neutral selection and comparing this count to the observed count of mutations along the [phylogeny](https://genome.ucsc.edu/cgi-bin/hgPhyloPlace).
 The result is an estimate of fitness that is very helpful for understanding the evolutionary constraint on the SARS-CoV-2 proteome.
 This kind of data is particularly useful for assessing the constraint on possible therapeutic targets that are untractable targets for deep mutational scanning.